vasooo/doom-coding/README.md

 # Happy Doom Coding!

-Too much screen time is probably a bad thing - but working code is for sure better than brain rot
+Too much screen time is probably a bad thing - but working code is for sure better than brain rot!